asjad28072008-cyber/PROMPT-ENGINEERING-EX.NO-9/README.md

-# Exno.9-To explore and understand the various prompting techniques used for generating videos through AI models.
+hu# Exno.9-To explore and understand the various prompting techniques used for generating videos through AI models.

 # Date:
 # Register no.: